google/orbax/orbax/g3doc/checkpoint.md

 ```

 This allows saving and restoring a single PyTree object using a
-`PyTreeCheckpointer`.
+`PyTreeCheckpointHandler`.
 A more complex case allows managing several different
 objects and customizing `CheckpointManager` behavior.

 ```py